|

 9. Continue until there is movement or rescue team comes.

-Risk: No documentation that HIV or AIDS has ever been transmitted by CPR.
+Risk: There is no documentation that HIV or AIDS has ever been transmitted by CPR.
+Documentation 29 August 2017 promedcert.com

 2. Look inside mouth using finger sweep to remove any blockage.
 Do not do a blind finger sweep.
 Look at what you are doing.